zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 ## Live Assessment Checkpoints

 Attend your scheduled lab and ask a lab facilitator to check your checkpoints in person.
 Complete the S3 upload and local DynamoDB work before joining the marking queue.
 Keep the S3 bucket and local `CloudFiles` table until the facilitator completes the checkpoints.
 The checkpoints and cleanup take no more than four minutes.
-Have the cleanup Console page or commands ready before joining the queue.
+Open the S3 Console cleanup page before joining the queue.
 Screenshots and saved output do not replace live results.

 Before joining the queue, open `cloudstorage.py` and `restorefromcloud.py`, start DynamoDB Local, and prepare an empty restore directory separate from the original `rootdir`.